fenok/react-router-typesafe-routes/README.md

 The library provides type safety for all route params (path params, search params, state, and hash) on building and parsing URL parts and state objects.
 There are no unsafe type casts whatsoever.

 If you want, you can use a validation library.
 There is first-party support for [Zod](https://github.com/colinhacks/zod) and [Yup](https://github.com/jquense/yup), and other libraries are easily integratable.
+If not, you can use other built-in types and fine-tune their validation instead.

-Param validation is done as part of the param parsing process, and failed param parsing can be fine-tuned to result in returning `undefined` or a fallback value, or throwing an error - and these adjustments reflect in types, too!
+In built-in types, parsing and validation errors are caught and replaced with `undefined`.
+You can also return a default value or throw an error in case of an absent or invalid param.
+All these adjustments reflect in types, too!

-Parsing, serializing, and typing are fully customizable.
 Multiple identical keys in search strings are also supported.
 By default, wrapping quotes in serialized params are omitted when it's safe to do so, which leads to cleaner URLs.

+If you need more control, you can build completely custom types, which means that parsing, serializing, and typing are fully customizable.

 The library doesn't restrict or alter React Router API in any way, including nested routes and relative links.
 It's also gradually adoptable.